 This article is intended to illuminate the scientific evidence for I-ECMH policies; examine issues faced by national, state, and local program directors and mental health practitioners in providing I-ECMH services; and propose a set of recommendations for policy improvements at the federal level.

 What's in the Budget for Babies? : Analysis of the President's 2013 Budget Proposal

 The President proposed budget for Fiscal Year 2013 holds promise as well as challenges for programs that benefit young children.
 The promise comes in the form of resources for improving the quality of early care and learning programs, as well as a child welfare reform initiative that would create financial incentives for improving outcomes for children.
 The challenges posed by the budget reflect the current era of austerity, making it difficult to find room for investments in a time of scarce resources.
 On the other side of the ledger are proposed deep cuts in energy assistance and community services.
 Many other programs for children and families would receive no increases, continuing the flat funding of recent years.
 This analysis examines the budget from the perspective of support for the healthy development of infants and toddlers, who are the key to long-term security and global competitiveness of our country.

-Race to the Top – Early Learning Challenge (RTT-ELC) Program Resource List
+Early Learning Challenge (ELC) Resource List

 A Call to Action on Behalf of Maltreated Infants and Toddlers